Moa Högdahl Schønningsen

-Moa Högdahl Schønningsen (born 14 March 1996) is a Norwegian handball player for Nykøbing Falster Håndboldklub and the Norwegian national team.
+Moa Högdahl Schønningsen (born 14 March 1996) is a Swedish-Norwegian handball player for Nykøbing Falster Håndboldklub and the Norwegian national team.
+She is a world champion from the 2021 World Women's Handball Championship.

 She also represented Norway at the 2016 Women's Junior World Handball Championship, placing 5th, at the 2015 Women's Under-19 European Handball Championship, placing 6th and at the 2013 Youth European Championship, placing 7th.

+Club career

+She started playing handdball aged 6 at her home town club Strindheim IL.
+In 2014 she joined Norwegian first league team Byåsen IL.
+In the 2015-16 she missed a lot of the season due to a fractured ankle.

+On 30 May 2018 she made her debut for the Norwegian national team.

+For the 2018-19 season she joined Danish side Viborg HK.
+In 2023 she joined league rivals Nykøbing Falster Håndboldklub.

 Personal life

-She is the daughter of former international handballer, Mia Hermansson-Högdahl and is married to international handballer Simen Schønningsen.
+She is the daughter of Swedish former international handballer, Mia Hermansson-Högdahl and Swedish handball coach Arne Högdahl.
+She is married to international handballer Simen Schønningsen, with whom she has a son.